-Grey skies, cold weather, holiday stress and other factors can all contribute to winter blues.
-It’s fairly common and can make for a long winter if you don’t take action to boost your mood.
-Some people turn to caffeine, alcohol, drugs, overworking or even denial when faced with winter blahs but those just make it worse.
-I have some healthy ways to help you beat the winter blues.
+Gray skies, cold weather, post-holiday financial stress, and other factors can all contribute to winter blues.
+Seasonal Affective Disorder (“SAD”) is relatively common and can make for a long winter if you don’t make a point to support your mood.
+Many people turn to caffeine, alcohol, or drugs to cope.
+Others use overworking or simply denial when faced with the winter blahs.
+Unfortunately, those strategies only make it worse.
+Here are some healthy ways to help you beat the winter blues.

 Beat the Winter Blues: 7 Healthy Ways to Battle the Blahs

 Self-care can be one of the hardest things to do.
 Some of us would rather take a quick-fix pill than make time for self-care and stress reduction, but there’s no pill to replace these things.
 Taking care of yourself is essential for your own health and for your ability to be there for others.
 If you don’t know where to start, don’t worry, we have tips for finding ways to reduce stress.
 Just find what works best for you, whether that’s reading a book, getting a massage, or taking time to float in a float tank.
 It’s important to make time for these simple pleasures.
 They’ll help you battle the blahs while the days start getting longer.